 Statement of Purpose - The purpose of this Employee Handbook is to communicate the Town's personnel policies and practices to all employees and Elected Officials.
 It is extremely important that each employee understand the policies that relate to rules, regulations, procedures, practices, work standards, employment classifications, compensation, and benefits.
 This Employee Handbook is not a contract of employment, express or implied, and should not be construed as such.
-That is, employment can be terminated at any time at the will of either the employer or the employee, subject only to such procedural requirements as may be specified pursuant to New York State Civil Service Law, Town Law, or any other applicable law, rule, or regulation.
+That is, employee, subject only to such procedural requirements as may be specified pursuant to New York State Civil Service Law, Town Law, or any other applicable law, rule, or regulation.